Skip to main content

 NB Power will review only the portion of the design which requires conformance to NB Power’s Net Metering Program.

-Interconnected operation of the generator shall not commence until NB Power has granted permission by way of a final email confirming enrollment.
+Interconnected operation of the generator shall not commence until NB Power has granted permission by way of a final email confirming enrolment.
 NB Power will not be making any adjustments to bills in the event that the customer does start generating energy before approval.

 NB Power reserves the right to witness any part of the work, including, but not limited to, acceptance tests, commissioning tests, trip tests and the initial unit synchronization.